ForeignOx/notes/Chemistry/Physical/Energetics/Hess's Law.md

-The total [[enthalpy]] change of a reaction is independent of the route taken
+The total [[Enthalpy]] change of a reaction is independent of the route taken

 #Chemistry #Physical #Energetics #Definition